 General Growth Properties (GGP) has an idea for an economic stimulus plan: Let's all hang out at the mall!
 GGP is the country's #2 mall operator, behind Simon Property Group.
-The self-managed and self-administered real estate investment trust (REIT) has a portfolio that includes more than 145 regional shopping malls (some 135 million sq. ft. of space) in major US markets.
-GGP also has properties in Brazil.
-The company owns, manages, leases, and redevelops its malls, which generate more than $500 per square foot in sales each year.
+The self-managed and self-administered real estate investment trust (REIT) has a portfolio that includes 128 regional shopping malls (some 127 million sq. ft. of space) in major US markets.
+GGP owns, manages, leases, and redevelops its malls, which generate more than $570 per square foot in sales each year.
 Some of GGP's shopping locations include Ala Moana Center in Honolulu and Fashion Show in Las Vegas.
-Top tenants include L Brands, Abercrombie & Fitch, Macy's, and The Gap.
+GGP also has an interest in a mall in Brazil.
+Top tenants include L Brands, Abercrombie & Fitch, Foot Locker, and The Gap.

-GGP is focused on building its portfolio of Class A regional malls.
-To this end, the REIT in mid-2013 inked a deal with TIAA-CREF to own and operate Las Vegas's The Grand Canal Shoppes and The Shoppes at the Palazzo.
-The former generates more than $1,000 of sales per square foot.
+GGP is looking for a sustained rebound in consumer spending to boost mall traffic, retail sales and, consequently, its own fortunes.
+The REIT is focused on building its portfolio of Class A regional malls.
+To this end, in mid-2013 it inked a deal with TIAA-CREF to own and operate Las Vegas's The Grand Canal Shoppes and The Shoppes at the Palazzo.
+The Grand Canal Shoppes generates more than $1,000 of sales per square foot.